Achi-Coin/achi-vanitygen/README.md

 # achi-vanitygen
 Achi Vanitygen program is designed to help you easily create Achi vanity addresses with a given pattern.
 You can use a vanity address program to create a more personalized address.
-For example, you can create an address that starts with ‘ach1stake’ and ask people to send Achi to ach1stakelhnltrea985k9rhv092wzlje4sp6hvc4gza8u0zlnhqac7qakfzw5 or otherwise use is as any generic Achi address.
+For example, you can create an address that starts with **‘ach1stake’** and ask people to send Achi to **ach1stakelhnltrea985k9rhv092wzlje4sp6hvc4gza8u0zlnhqac7qakfzw5** or otherwise use it as any generic Achi address.
 The amount of time required to find a given pattern depends on how long the pattern is, the speed of the computer(s) employed to do the calculations and luck.
-On average it takes 8-12 hours to generate vanity address with special 5 symbols after ach1, the more symbols after ach1 in the pattern the more time it takes to generate.
+On average it takes 8-12 hours to generate vanity address with special 5 symbols after **ach1**, the more symbols after **ach1** in the pattern the more time it takes to generate.

 ## How it works